HassanHarb92/xtb_streamlit/README.md

 12. Improve on Socratic LLM agent.
 Implement the table from the manuscript - monitor improvement in the LLM.
 Here we have some working examples with different tasks. **To do:** Improve on system prompts, connect agents with each other.

+13. Experimental: Can we link Socratic LLM to xtb calculator?
+Aim: propose and run the molecules then report back with analysis and propose further prompts.